 How to Cook a Frozen Steak

 Cooking a frozen steak works a lot like cooking any other steak.
-In fact the really important steps aren’t in how you cook your steak, but in how you freeze it.
+In fact, the important steps aren’t in how you cook your steak, but in how you freeze it.

-When you plan to cook a frozen steak, it’s essential that you freeze your steak in a way that prevents moisture build up.
-This is important any time your freeze meat, but is extra important when you cook without thawing.
+When you plan to cook a frozen steak, it’s essential that you freeze your steak in a way that prevents excessive moisture build up.
+This is important any time you freeze meat but is extra important when you cook without thawing.

 There are two reasons for this.
-One, water slows down searing.
-Two, if you’re pan searing your steak, water will cause dangerous flare-ups when you place your steak in smoking-temperature oil.
+First, water slows down searing.
+Second, if you’re pan searing your steak, water will cause dangerous flare-ups when you place your steak in smoking-temperature oil.

 It is therefore important that you make sure your steak’s surface stays dry when freezing it.
 Do this by freezing it overnight on an exposed-air pan lined with parchment paper.
 The following morning, wrap it in airtight plastic wrap before putting it in a zip-locked plastic bag and back in the freezer.
 This will prevent moisture from collecting in ice crystals on the surface of your steak.

 When you actually cook your steak, make sure to have your cooking oil or grill as hot as you can possibly get it.
-The cooking surface should reach 500 F, minimum.
+The cooking surface should reach 500 degrees Fahrenheit, minimum.
 You should also have your oven preheated to a lower cooking temperature.
-The crew at America’s Test Kitchen suggests 275 F. Meanwhile, Nathan Mhyrvold recommends as low at 135 F, though most kitchen ovens don’t go lower than 200 F. A lower temperature means a more consistent level of doneness.
+The crew at America’s Test Kitchen suggests 275 F. Meanwhile, Nathan Mhyrvold recommends preheating as low at 135 degrees Fahrenheit, though most kitchen ovens don’t go lower than 200 F. A lower temperature means a more consistent level of doneness.

 Sear your steak for 90 seconds on each side, then transfer your steak to a wire-rack set in a rimmed baking sheet.
-Slide your steak into the oven, and cook it until it reaches your desired temperature for doneness.
+Slide your steak into the oven and cook it until it reaches your desired temperature of doneness.